Each chicken produces many pounds of manure per month.

 Chicken waste is not waste at all; it’s actually garden gold that can be used as an organic fertilizer for your lawn and garden.
 To make the magic happen, it all comes down to composting - a natural way to transform chicken manure and other non-toxic materials into natural fertilizer.

-Because chicken manure is naturally high in nitrogen, it must be broken down through composting before being used as fertilizer in larger amounts.
+is naturally high in nitrogen, it must be broken down through composting before being used as fertilizer in larger amounts.

 How composting works